Royal Wahingdoh FC: 2012 season

-The 'Royals,' as they are fondly referred to by fans, secured their third successive Shillong Premier League title, which is a new record.
-The final was won 3–1 against Rangdajied United F.C. who fielded their first side including Babatunde, Jeribe, Enyinnaya and Argha.
+The 'Royals', as they are fondly referred to by fans, secured their third successive Shillong Premier League title, which is a new record.
+The final was won 3–1 against Rangdajied United who fielded their first side including Babatunde, Jeribe, Enyinnaya and Argha.
 In the match, the scores were locked at 1–1 after regulation time with Beekay being RWFC's lone goal scorer.
 Babatunde headed in an equaliser in the second half to put his side in contention.
 However, it was the extra time goals by Chencho and Milancy that did it for the 'Royals' and in the process, hand them their third successive finals win.

 2014 season

 Royal Wahingdoh won 2014 I-League 2nd Division and will be promoted to 2014–15 I-League.
 The club has also appointed Santosh Kashyap as their Manager for the upcoming I-League season.
 In the same year, its youth side went on a trip to South Africa.